PhilipWinchester/PhilipWinchester.github.io/_posts/2019-06-06-whats-the-score.md

 2. Occur independently.
 That is, the occurrence of one event does not affect the probability that a second event will occur.
 3. The average rate it which event occur is constant.
 (It is actually equal to $$\lambda$$).

 The above assumptions seem to fit quite nicely to the goals scored by any team in a game of football.
 Hence, it is a Poisson distribution we will use in this post.
 The key is to find λ, which is the average number of goals we expect a team to score in a particular game.
 If the Poisson distribution is new to you, an easy example how it may be applied to football modelling is [here](https://help.smarkets.com/hc/en-gb/articles/115001457989-How-to-calculate-Poisson-distribution-for-football-betting), a good taster of what is to come.
-To get a feel of what probabilities the distribution gives, I have plotted the probabilities for different λ and x ranging from 0 to 20.
+To get a feel of what probabilities the distribution gives, I have plotted the probabilities for different $$\lambda$$ and x ranging from 0 to 20.

 ![image-center](/images/Whats the score/poisson3.gif){: .align-center .width-half}